aptos-foundation/AIPs/aips/aip-63.md

 The goal is to This AIP intends to achieve the following:
 - Start exposing FAs of existing coins to the ecosystem, so that they can prepare dapps and apps for FAs (FA only in the future).
 DeFi, wallets, and other applications can seamlessly understand FA and equivalent coin and use them equivalently and transparently via coin module.
     - Automatically create a paired fungible asset metadata for a coin type at the coin creator address if it does not exist yet, including `AptosCoin`.
 Or the coin creator has the option to manually pair a fungible asset with a coin type.
-    - Coin/Fungible Asset creator has the option to manually pair coin and fungible asset if neither is paired yet and all the conditions are met.
     - Create helper functions to convert between paired coin and fungible asset, with different visibilities.
     - To make the change compatible with existing dApps using move API in the current coin standard, this AIP proposes to change a couple of functions in coin module to convert coin and its paired fungible asset when needed to keep the same function signature.
 - Give users option to migrate their `CoinStore<CoinType>` to `PrimaryFungibleStore` of the corresponding FA at any time to experience dapps built upon FA standard only.